• Skip to main content

 Can my Irish citizenship be Revoked?

-The ministry of justice in Ireland has the power to revoke your citizenship if you :
+The Ministry of Justice in Ireland has the power to revoke your citizenship if you :

-• Lied on your citizenship application by falsifying documents, concealing information or committing fraud.
+• Lied on your citizenship application by falsifying documents, concealing information, or committing fraud.

 • Break the state’s rules and regulations.